Fixer Upper Season 3, Episode 3

 The Ferguson family was new to Waco—having moved from the Austin area for Kyle Ferguson to help manage a locally famous pizza shop in the Baylor area.
 The Fergusons were in search of big shade trees, plenty of space for their kiddos to play, and excellent public schools.

 The Safe House was the obvious lead contender when the Fergusons were searching for their new home.
-It came down to three, but this one hit all of their must-haves; plus was on a large lot with a swimming pool in the backyard, and plenty of character.
+It came down to three, but this one hit all of their must-haves.
+Plus, it was on a large lot with a swimming pool in the backyard and had plenty of character.

 To add a personal touch, my friend, Clayton Thompson, designed three wooden music prints that were old patents to specific instruments.
 We also incorporated Kyle’s personal guitar collection throughout the space.
 I found this amazing hollowed-out antique guitar that I hung on the wall and then framed it out with a simple built reclaimed wood frame.

 From there, this project goes into the master bedroom, where there was lots of work to be done.
 The original large windows flooded the space with natural light, so I knew this room had potential from the get-go.
 The main problem with the master was the bathroom’s tiny size and the step down area in the bedroom.
 Our clients wanted a larger bathroom and were okay with a smaller bedroom footprint to achieve their desires.
 We closed off the step down area and enlarged the master bath.
 We installed engineered hardwood floors to the bedroom and constructed a feature wall- which appears more challenging than it actually is.

 To replicate this in your space, simply finish out your wall with flat finish, and then apply 1x2 wood trim in a diamond pattern and paint the entire wall one solid color.
 We chose the same color as the trim throughout the home.
 Since the bedroom was smaller, I really wanted to make sure there was an element of interest that overshadowed the room’s size.